-3) Fermentation – The wort is then drawn off and pumped into large wooden or steel vessels called “washbacks.”
+3) Fermentation — the wort is then drawn off and pumped into large wooden or steel vessels called “washbacks.”
 Once there, it is combined with yeast and allowed to ferment.
 The length of fermentation can be different depending on the environment, but it generally takes about two days.
-“The living yeast feeds on the sugars, producing alcohol and small quantities of other compounds known as congeners, which contribute to the flavour of the whisky,” ((scotlandwhisky.com)).
+“The living yeast feeds on the sugars, producing alcohol and small quantities of other compounds known as congeners, which contribute to the flavor of the whisky,” according to scotlandwhisky.com.
 The resulting liquid is anywhere from 5-8% alcohol by volume and is called “wash.”

 The low wine is then sent through the second still, also called the “spirit still.”
 This process is slower and the climate must be very closely monitored.
-“The stillman discards the first part of the distillate, called “foreshots” and the last part known as “feints,” because these contain unpleasant higher alcohols.
-The centre part of the distillation is preserved and this is the whisky we drink.
-This spirit is colorless and gets its color during maturing in oak barrels.” ((Michael Moss, “Scotch Whisky”))
+“The stillman discards the first part of the distillate, called ‘foreshots’ and the last part known as ‘feints,’ because these contain unpleasant higher alcohols.
+The center part of the distillation is preserved and this is the whisky we drink.
+This spirit is colorless and gets its color during maturing in oak barrels,” says expert Michael Moss.

-In order to be considered “scotch” is must be aged in Scotland for at least three years.
+In order to be considered “Scotch” is must be aged in Scotland for at least three years.
 Though each whisky reaches its maturation at different ages, most are now aged anywhere from 8-20 years.
-Many feel that the longer a scotch is aged the smoother and more flavorful it becomes – old whiskies are also more rare and cost a quite a bit more.
-For example, a quick internet search brings up a bottle of Highland Park Single Malt Scotch 25 Year Old going for $239.
+Many feel that the longer a scotch is aged the smoother and more flavorful it becomes — old whiskies are also more rare and cost a quite a bit more.
+For example, a quick internet search brings up a bottle of 25-Year Highland Park Single Malt Scotch for $239.

 Geography — The Scotch Regions and Their Distilleries